 In some parts of the country, especially in Bihar and few northern states, Vishwakarma Puja is also observed after Diwali.
 It is celebrated in the month of ‘Magh’ as per the Hindu calendar.
 In the southern state of Kerala, Vishwakarma Jayanti, also known as ‘Vishwakarma Puja’ is held on the day of Rishi Panchami.
 On this day, various puja and rituals are performed in temples as well as workplaces all over the country.
 Vishwakarma Jayanti is celebrated with full enthusiasm and fervour by labourers, carpenters, mechanics, craftsmen and other workers.

-Vishwakarma Jayanti 2017 was on September 17 Sunday
+Vishwakarma Jayanti 2018 is on September 17 Monday